AustinDecker/BaserowApiWrapper/README.md

 ## Baserow.js:

 **Description:**
-The base JavaScript object, which contains methods for CRUD operations on a generic Baserow database.
+contains the base object which has methods for CRUD operations on a generic Baserow database.
 It wraps the Axios HTTP requests for easy use.
+Each instance you create with the Baserow() function should connect to a different Baserow database.
+It is recommended that you do not use this object directly but create a more specific object that wraps this object like how SMCBaserow is set up.

 **Methods:**